caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 <span lang="EN-GB">You just have to be aware, that a lot of online documentation is still for the openHAB version and will **not** be applicable for openHAB2!</span>

-<span lang="EN-GB">So the best thing is always to go to the official webpage of openHAB2 and start from there, and only if you really can’t find the information or the link there, go to google and search for other solutions.
+<span lang="EN-GB">So the best thing is always to go to the official webpage of openHAB2 and start from there, and only if you really canâ€™t find the information or the link there, go to google and search for other solutions.
 I was always using the search setting (last year) so it was more likely to the results considering openHAB2 and not openHAB.
 </span>

 # <a name="_Toc485150871"><span lang="EN-GB">Chapter 2: Preparation</span></a>